-DUI FAQ – Frequently Asked Questions About DWI NJ
+Frequently Asked Questions About DWI and DUI in New Jersey

 Answer: Not necessarily.
 New Jersey can only take your driver’s license in New Jersey.
 Our state government can’t enforce penalties outside of New Jersey state lines.
 However, New Jersey does communicate with your home state about such convictions, and if your home state chooses to do so, it can enforce its own DWI or DUI punishments based on the conviction here.
 Each state has different rules with respect to what information they consider, so it’s actually quite hard to tell what will happen to your license back home.